marciorasf/marciorasf/README.md

 <br>

-First, sorry for the mess.
-I'm Electrical Engineering undegraduate student at UFMG, and not so long ago I decided that I wanted to be a software developer, so that's why my repositories, among other things, are a mess.
+I'm an Electrical Engineering undegraduate student at UFMG, and not so long ago I decided that I wanted to be a software developer, so that's why my repositories, among other things, are a mess.

-Also I'm a dev intern on PicSize.
+Also I'm a dev intern on PicSize.First, sorry for the mess.

 <br>